Please Note: Due to the current Covid outbreak in Australia

 Event Support Arrangements

 The organiser will provide a number of support vehicles to assist competitors who have problems.
-These will generally be 4WD’s towing a car trailer that can, if necessary, transport a disabled vehicle to the finish destination for that day.
+These will generally be 4WD towing a car trailer that can, if necessary, transport a disabled vehicle to the finish destination for that day were all efforts will be given to get all cars to the start of the next day’s start line.
+The service area is always a great place to socialise and help out if you can.

 Support vehicles are a last resort - they are not there as a service vehicle.
 When a competitor encounters problems it is, in the first instance, the responsibility of the other members of the buddy group to assist.